 Designs on Transformation

-The accelerated pace of change has caused extraordinary economic, cultural and competitive pressures.
+The accelerated pace of change has caused extraordinary economic, cultural, and competitive pressures.
 From robotics to nanotechnology to renewable energy, hyper-competition is now the standard.
 Comprehending the rate of change and applying the rules of the game have become so challenging, only the most adaptive and adept organizations will survive.
-Fixed, top-down planning will not ensure successful execution of strategic initiatives.
-Adaptation and evolution is required.
+Fixed, top-down planning will not ensure the successful execution of strategic initiatives.
+Adaptation and evolution are required.

 Below are seven principles of business design thinking that can benefit the modern enterprise.
 By instituting these varied principles, businesses can transform nearly anything: concepts, brands, categories, markets, technologies, materials, logistics systems, experiences — even industries.

 1. Engaged employees

 A positive culture of engaged employees is at the heart of healthy organizations.
 In a 2013 Booz & Company global study, 86% of C-level executives and 84% of all managers and employees said workplace culture is key to their organization’s success.
 Six in ten saw culture as a more important ingredient than either strategy or operating models.

 We also know that cultural health drives financial success.
 According to the 2013 Gallup Report, “State of the American Workplace,” 70% of employees are not engaged or are actively disengaged.
 Gallup estimates that this costs the U.S. $450-$550 billion each year in lost productivity!
 The study further found that organizations with an average of 9.3 engaged employees for every actively disengaged employee experienced 147% higher earnings per share versus their competition.